 Beloved, we mustn't excuse our pride.
 It's a deadly foe that must be mortified.
 What happens if we don't deal with our pride?

-Proverbs 16:18 "Pride goes before destruction, a haughty spirit before a fall."
+Proverbs 16:18 says, "Pride goes before destruction, a haughty spirit before a fall."

 Some of you have seen the destructive effects of pride at your workplaces.
 Why is it so common to see management and labor at odds with each other?
-Why won't they talk with each other and work out solutions that are in the best interest of the company?
-It boils down to pride.
-"I'm right and you're wrong, and that's the end of the discussion."
+Why won't they talk with each other and work out solutions that are in the best interest of everyone?
+It often boils down to pride.
+"I'm right.
+You're wrong.
+That's the end of the discussion."

-If I am proud, God is against me-that's guarantee #1.
-If I am proud, I will not receive grace-that guarantee #2.
-We find a third in our text.
+If I am proud, God is against me, that's guarantee #1.
+If I am proud, I will not receive grace, that guarantee #2.
+This brings us to the third guarantee in our text.